 8. Install the 120 VAC transformer and wire AC power.
+Slip ferrite core over the two conductors going to the AC in connection (see Figure 4A).
 Mount the transformer in the control panel (not the Mission RTU).

-It is very important to only provide 12-16 VAC to the Mission main board AC input.
+It is very important to only provide 12-16 VAC to the Mission mainboard AC input.
 Hooking up the transformer backwards will apply 1200 VAC to the mainboard and cause permanent damage.
 Do not install transformer in the RTU.
 Install it in the control cabinet.

 Warning: Connect AC power to the primary input (black wires).
-Connect the secondary output (red wires) to the main board input.
+Connect the secondary output (red wires) to the mainboard input.
 The transformer steps the power down from 120 VAC to 12 VAC.
 Do not turn on station AC power at this time.

-Figure 4: Transformer Wiring
+Figure 5: Transformer Wiring